 Criteria for becoming a foster carer

 The following requirements must be met in order to begin an assessment with ACT Together.
-If you are unsure whether you meet the requirements please feel free to call us on 1800 663 441.
+If you are unsure whether you meet the requirements please feel free to call us on 1300 WEFOSTER.

-- Accommodation: Applicants should provide an adequately sized private bedroom.
-House safety assessments will be completed prior to being authorised.
+- Provide acceptable accommodation for the child – this means an adequately sized private bedroom.
+House safety assessments will be completed.

 ACT Together will hold a series of foster care information sessions in the ACT.
-See our information nights page for dates and times.
+See our information sessions for dates and times.

 ACT Together is looking for a range of different types of foster carers in the Canberra region to provide safe and stable homes for children and young people who can no longer live with their birth families.
 If you would like to speak to someone about becoming a foster carer, please call 1300 WEFOSTER or fill out our online enquiry form.